 DR. DONNA VALERIE -"Veterinarian Emeritus"

 Dr. Valerie owned El Cerrito Veterinary Hospital for more than 26 years before turning it over to Dr. Massey in 2015.
 A native of Detroit, Dr. Valerie completed her undergraduate degree at the University of Michigan and earned her Doctorate in Veterinary Medicine from Michigan State University in 1976.
 While raising two daughters, Chelsea and Allison, and running a successful veterinary practice, Dr. Valerie also found time in the 1980s to appear weekly on KGTV-10 News as San Diego's “Pet Vet.”
 Dr. Valerie has been married for over 30 years to Mark Sauer, host of The Round Table on KPBS.
-Dr. Valerie has two wonderful grandchildren, and a third is on the way!
-Dr. Valerie lives with Mark, her 96-year-old mother Irene, as well as a ragdoll named Princess Fiona and an orange tabby named Raylan.
+Dr. Valerie has three wonderful grandchildren.
+Dr. Valerie lives with Mark, as well as a ragdoll named Princess Fiona and an orange tabby named Raylan.
 When not at work you will find her on the tennis court or curled up with a book, a cup of tea, and a cat on her lap.
-Dr. Valerie recently retired from scheduled work at El Cerrito, but is available to help us out in a pinch!
+Dr. Valerie retired from scheduled work at El Cerrito, but is available for consultation!